 - Measurable outcomes that you want to achieve

-Among your business objectives, there should be one to “generate the voluntary support needed” to see your business plan through to fruition.
-That’s what your development plan grows out of.
+There should be one to “generate the voluntary support necessary” to see your business plan through to fruition among your business objectives; that’s what your development plan grows out of.

 Nonprofit Mission Statement